gzeta-adv/algolia-woocommerce/README.md

 pnpm action sync-products
 ```

-The action is configured to be run:
+The action is configured to run:

 - Every 5 minutes (GitHub limit)
 - With a `workflow_dispatch` event via the GitHub interface